Maximizing effectiveness as a leadership team

 - the board and superintendent conducted quarterly team evaluation and development workshops.
 During these sessions, the team candidly discussed what it must to do keep the school system and community focused on high student achievement.
 Further, the team honestly appraised progress and challenges associated with board/superintendent leadership and governance in reaching annual and long-range goals.

 What is unified leadership?
 What specific questions can the board use to reflect on its leadership practices?
 Are there recommended action steps that can move a board toward a positive and productive board-superintendent relationship?
 How does the concept of unified leadership impact student achievement?
-View the two-minute audio clip which sets the stage for this critical key work of school boards.
+View the Relationship Sketch Video which sets the stage for this critical key work of school boards.

 What does an effective unified leadership team look like?